jprante/elasticsearch-jdbc/README.md

 	"sql" : [
 	    {
 	        "statement" : "select ... from ... where a = ?, b = ?, c = ?",
-	        "parameter" : [ "value for a", "value for b", "value for c" ], "callable" : false
+	        "parameter" : [ "value for a", "value for b", "value for c" ] },
-	    },
 	    {
 	        "statement" : ...